 That Dump Without An Ice Machine

-That stream of white light hitting the white rug
+That white light hitting the white rug

-through the curtains, rippling like a flag
+through the curtains, rippling

-bedding, walls, mirrors.
+mirrors.
 That exposure.

 It’s a hotel room, yes, and it’s morning.

-I spot my black dress on the floor.
-That contrast.
+My black dress on the floor.
+Contrast.

-Pull the sheets up to my chin, not looking at his face,
+Sheets up to my chin, no face,

 after playing cards on a cheap table